harryho/flata/README.rst

 Difference between TinyDB and PseuDB

-- **No default table** _default table is removed in PseuDB.
+- **No default table** The _default table has been removed from PseuDB.
 User needs to create a table first before inserting any data.

-- **Built-in ID** PseuDB always attachs `_oid` to every record, but user can customize the unique id field for test purpose.
+- **Built-in ID** PseuDB always attachs `id`, which is the built-in id field, to every record, but user can customize the built-in id field as they prefer.

 - **Only table object can execute CRUD** TinyDB can execute CRUD action, but PseuDB only allow table instance to execute CRUD.
 This concept is borrowed from lowdb.